serverpod/serverpod_docs/docs/07-contribute.md

 ```

 ## Submitting your pull request
 To keep commits clean, Serverpod squashes them when merging pull requests.
 Therefore, it is essential that each pull request only contains a single feature or bug fix.
+Keeping the pull requests smaller also makes it faster and easier to review the code.

+If you are contributing new code, you will also need to provide tests for your code.
+The tests should be placed in the `tests/serverpod_test_server` package.

 ## Getting support
 Feel free to post on [Serverpod's discussion board](https://github.com/serverpod/serverpod/discussions) if you have any questions.
 We check the board daily.